|Incandescent Electric Light System

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 At its peak produced two million tonnes of iron ore per year, as well as lead, flourite, mica and magnesium.
 The deposit is an oolitic magnetite and hematite iron formation that occurs within the Silurian Sierra Grande Formation.
 It is 3.2 km long, 5 m to 15 m wide and up to 1,100 m deep.

 In the mine Women were banned from entering.
-According to a local tradition Mother Earth could become jealous and cause cave-ins.
+According to a local tradition, Mother Earth could become jealous and cause cave-ins.
 A female geologist had to disguise herself as a man in order to descend into the mine.
-Obviously the legend is not true, as today most of the visitors are women.
+Obviously the legend is not true, as today most of the visitors are women and nothing happens.

 The Miner’s Museum contains tools like hammers, mining drills, and explosive devices.
 There is an exhibition of photos and documents from Hipasam’s boom period.
 The tourists are invited to try on miner’s clothing, boots and lantern helmets.
-Also the strong believe of the miners in Saint Barbara is explained.
+Also, the strong belief of the miners in Saint Barbara is explained.